 Sponsorship, not mentorship.
 Mentorship gives advice.
 Sponsorship gives access.
 A sponsor is a senior leader who actively advocates for a specific employee’s promotion, assigns them to high-visibility projects, and uses their own political capital to advance the employee’s career.
 Research from the Center for Talent Innovation (now Coqual) shows that Black employees with sponsors are 65 percent more likely to be satisfied with their rate of advancement than those without (Hewlett et al., Coqual, 2012).
 Sponsorship is not a workshop.
 It is a commitment by a specific person to a specific outcome for a specific employee.
 It costs nothing.
 It requires only will.

 Objective hiring criteria.
-When hiring decisions are based on subjective assessments — “culture fit,” “leadership potential,” “communication style” — bias enters through every door.
-When they are based on specific, measurable, pre-defined criteria applied consistently to every candidate, representation improves.
+When hiring decisions rest on subjective assessments — “culture fit,” “leadership potential,” “communication style” — bias enters through every door.
+When they rest on specific, measurable, pre-defined criteria applied consistently to every candidate, representation improves.
 This is not a theory.
 It is documented in every controlled study of structured versus unstructured interviews.

 Diverse interview panels.
 When a Black candidate is interviewed by an all-white panel, bias is structurally inevitable regardless of the panel’s intentions.
 When the panel itself is diverse, the documented outcome is a more equitable assessment process.
 This costs nothing.
 It requires only scheduling.